nyCloud/stack_edit_notes/Daily Notes/Frontend Study Notes - VUE.md

 	})
 </script>
 ```
-v-else is also available for the case which the condition doesn't met
+v-else is available for the case where the condition doesn't met.

 #### v-model
 ```html
 ...